Indiana: Statehood and settlement

 Corydon, a town in the far southern part of Indiana, was named the second capital of the Indiana Territory in May 1813 in order to decrease the threat of Native American raids following the Battle of Tippecanoe.
 Two years later, a petition for statehood was approved by the territorial general assembly and sent to Congress.
 An Enabling Act was passed to provide an election of delegates to write a constitution for Indiana.
-On June 10, 1816, delegates assembled at Corydon to write the constitution, which was completed in 19 days.
+On June 10, 1816, delegates assembled at Corydon to write a state constitution, which was completed in 19 days.
 Jonathan Jennings was elected the fledgling state's first governor in August 1816.
 President James Madison approved Indiana's admission into the union as the nineteenth state on December 11, 1816.
 In 1825, the state capital was moved from Corydon to Indianapolis.

 Many European immigrants went west to settle in Indiana in the early 19th century.
-The largest immigrant group to settle in Indiana were Germans, as well as many immigrants from Ireland and England.
+The largest immigrant group to settle in Indiana were Germans (German remains the largest ancestry reported in Indiana), as well as many immigrants from Ireland and England.
 Americans who were primarily ethnically English migrated from the Northern Tier of New York and New England, as well as from the mid-Atlantic state of Pennsylvania.
 The arrival of steamboats on the Ohio River in 1811, and the National Road at Richmond in 1829, greatly facilitated settlement of northern and western Indiana.

 Following statehood, the new government worked to transform Indiana from a frontier into a developed, well-populated, and thriving state, beginning significant demographic and economic changes.
 In 1836, the state's founders initiated a program, the Indiana Mammoth Internal Improvement Act, that led to the construction of roads, canals, railroads and state-funded public schools.
 The plans bankrupted the state and were a financial disaster, but increased land and produce value more than fourfold.
-In response to the crisis and in order to avert another, in 1851, a second constitution was adopted.
-Among its provisions were a prohibition on public debt, as well as the extension of suffrage to African-Americans.
+In response to the crisis and in order to avert another, in 1851, a second constitution was adopted, which prohibited public debt.
+At the same time, however, it included a mandate for a "uniform system of common schools, equally open to all and free of tuition."

+In a reaction against an influx of free people of color and emancipated slaves who had been expelled from slave states, Article 13 of the new constitution sought to bar their further immigration into Indiana and proposed their resettlement in Liberia.
+Citing the newly passed Thirteenth Amendment to the U.S. Constitution, the Indiana Supreme Court struck down the article in 1866, and it was removed by amendment in 1881.
+Nevertheless, numerous communities and counties implemented practices to exclude African Americans.
+These jurisdictions, known as "sundown towns", were prevalent during the 1890s.